 Commorate the start of the harvest season by baking a loaf of bread with awareness and honouring the source of the flour as it is baked, one ought to remember that it was once a plant growing on mother Earth.
-Those who have their own garden, usually like to incorporate something they’ve harvested such as potato, onion, corn and herbs.
+Those who have their own garden, usually like to incorporate something they’ve harvested such as potato, onion, corn, and herbs.

 Some suggest shaping the dough in the form of a man or a woman, giving each figurine a name.
 If it’s a man, some call it Lugh; if it’s a woman, some may call it Aine or Tailtiu.
 However, names can bear particular affinities and it’s best to invoke the power of imagination.
 When the figure is baked and ready to eat, it is usually torn apart with the hands.

 The last sheaf was also reverently cut, typically fashioned into a corn dolly, and joyfully brought to the hamlet.
 The corn dolly was a time-honoured component of the Harvest Season Supper.
 Typically, it was prepared from barley, rye stalks, wheat, wheat oats, natural raffia, and even lavender.
-To create the outline of a woman, the stalks were laced into a corn dolly, with ribbons of different colours.
-Usually, yellow is prefered because it symbolizes the sun.
+To create the outline of a woman, the stalks were laced into a corn dolly, with ribbons of different colors.
+Usually, yellow is preferred because it symbolizes the sun.

 If the harvest was propitious, the corn dolly was made into a Corn Maiden.
 If the harvest was bad, it was made into a Cailleachian hag or cone.

 The first and foremost heralded color of this festival is yellow, especially in its connection with the sun and the month of August, but also the flowers it represents.
 But the spectrum of this celebration is complex.
 It revolves around light brown, bronze, green, gold, and orange.
 These colors represent the last charge of the sun’s power, materialized into the colorful blooms of the plants.